brimdata/zed/zng/docs/spec.md

 --------------------------------------------------------
 ```
 `<type-id>` and `<nelem>` are encoded as `uvarint`.
-The names have the same UTF-8 format a record field names and are encoded
+The names have the same UTF-8 format as record field names and are encoded
 as tag-encoded primitive strings.
 Each value is encoded as
 a tag-encoded value in accordance with the type indicated
-by ``<type-id>`.
+by `<type-id>`.

 #### 3.1.1.6 Map Typedef